jmischung/Dockerized-Trading-Research-Droplet/README.md

 ### Configure the Droplet and Build the Image

-This step takes several minutes and produces a great deal of content in the terminal.
+The total configuration and build time takes approximately 12 minutes and produces a great deal of content in the terminal.
 Prompts that require your input are in blue.

 ```
 # git clone https://github.com/jmischung/Dockerized-Trading-Research-Droplet.git